HolyBlackCat/cpp-tutorials/language/02_basic/16_references.md

 ```
 Notice how the whitespace around `&` doesn't affect to what it applies, since [C++ in general isn't sensitive to whitespace](./01_your_first_program.md#whitespace-and-line-breaks).

+Some people prefer to spell references as `int &a = x;`, and some prefer `int& a = x;`.
+The latter only makes sense if you limit yourself to one variable per declaration.

 ## References to other references

 ```cpp